Hypercubical manifolds in homotopy type theory: The hypercubical manifold in homotopy type theory

 \item 1 identity between identities between identities as in \cref{hm}. \end{itemize} \end{definition}

-We will see in \cref{K-pi1} that its fundamental group is~$Q$.
-This is expected from the topological constructions (see \cref{hypercubical-manifold}), but showing this directly is not easy (although it should be doable by using the van Kampen theorem~\cite[Section 8.7]{hottbook}).
+We will see in \cref{K-pi1} that the fundamental group of~$\HM$ is~$Q$.
+This is expected from the topological constructions (see \cref{hypercubical-manifold}), but showing this directly is not easy (although it should be doable using the Seifert-van Kampen theorem~\cite[Section 8.7]{hottbook}).

-\begin{lemma} The type~$\HM$ is connected. \end{lemma} \begin{proof} We need to show that there merely exists a path from~$a$ to~$x$ for any $x : \HM$.
-By using the induction principle of $\HM$, and because the goal is a proposition, it amounts to find a path $a = a$ and a path $a = b$.
-We can use $\refl[a]$ and $x$ respectively. \end{proof}
+\begin{lemma} The type~$\HM$ is connected. \end{lemma} \begin{proof} We must show that there merely exists a path from~$a$ to~$x$ for any $x : \HM$.
+By the induction principle of $\HM$, and the fact that the goal is a proposition, it is sufficient to provide paths of type $a = a$ and $a = b$.
+We may take $\refl[a]$ and $x$ respectively. \end{proof}